 Taare Zameen Par – Art as therapy, art as language and art as expression, this movie has it all.
 The award-winning movie that has Aamir Khan’s stamp all over it deals with a dyslexic child, Ishaan who fares poorly at school and is constantly berated by his father and his teachers.
-Despite his internal world being rich, deep and beautiful, he finds himself unable to express this to the people around him.
+Despite his internal world is rich, deep and beautiful, he finds himself unable to express this to the people around him.
 The movie explores the blossoming of Ishaan and his incredible artistic talent under the sensitive tutoring of his drawing teacher, Ram Shankar Nikumbh.

-The swirling, multi-hued colours on Ishaan’s canvas reflecting his view of himself as a solitary boy sitting alone by a river and watching the fish swim by, is particularly heartbreaking.
+The swirling, multi-hued colors on Ishaan’s canvas reflecting his view of himself as a solitary boy sitting alone by a river and watching the fish swim by, is particularly heartbreaking.
 It becomes his submission for a painting competition in which famous artist, Lalitha Lajmi, plays herself as the judge of the competition.